wp-cli/handbook/governance.md

 The `wp-cli.org` domain is currently owned by [andreascreten](https://github.com/andreascreten).
 DNS is managed through a [Cloudflare](https://www.cloudflare.com/) account that [danielbachhuber](https://github.com/danielbachhuber) holds credentials to.

-Much of the WP-CLI documentation (command pages, etc.) are editable through [wp-cli/handbook](https://github.com/wp-cli/handbook/), and then synced to WordPress.org.
+Much of the WP-CLI documentation (command pages, etc.) is editable through [wp-cli/handbook](https://github.com/wp-cli/handbook/), and then synced to WordPress.org.
 The WP-CLI.org homepage is [hosted on GitHub Pages](http://github.com/wp-cli/wp-cli.github.com).

 The [wpcli](https://twitter.com/wpcli) Twitter account is managed by [danielbachhuber](https://github.com/danielbachhuber).